 Health Benefits of Acerola

 - Acerola cherry takes the cherry (pun intended) when it comes to Vitamin C. Most benefits of acerola are a direct result of its Vitamin C richness.
-Since Vitamin C is an important nutrient and is water-soluble, we need to take daily doses of it and here is where acerola jumps in.
+Since Vitamin C is an essential nutrient and is water-soluble, we need to take daily doses of it, and here is where acerola jumps in.

-- This vitamin is an antioxidant which prevents free radical cell damage caused by pollution, UV radiation etc while protecting the body from inflammation.
+- This vitamin is an antioxidant that prevents free radical cell damage caused by pollution, UV radiation, etc. while protecting the body from inflammation.

-- Flavonoids in acerola are the other antioxidants, especially in fresh fruit form of acerola.
+- Flavonoids in acerola are the other antioxidants, especially in the fresh fruit form of acerola.

-- Vitamin C also helps in building in collagen, protects mucous membranes and fights against scurvy.
+- Vitamin C also helps in building collagen, protects mucous membranes, and fights against scurvy.
 It also helps in boosting our immune system fighting against cold, flu, etc.

 - It may even help against cancer, though more research is needed to confirm the same.

 - Acerola is very rich in Vitamin C which may often result in over dosage of it is strongly recommended that one takes only the recommended dosage of this fruit like a Vitamin C supplement (if you are taking this fruit in a non-supplement form).

 - If you have any prescription dosage for Vitamin C, follow it.1 cup of fresh fruit provides 1,644 mg of vitamin C 1 cup of juice provides 3,872 mg.

 - The recommended dosage of Vitamin C is just 75 milligrams for women and 90 milligrams for men.
 An overdose of vitamin C may cause